 - 2 eggs lightly beaten OR flax eggs 2 tablespoons ground flax seeds + 6 tablespoons warm water

-- 2 tablespoons melted coconut canola or olive oil
+- 2 tablespoons melted coconut avocado or olive oil

 - Sesame seeds optional